javag97/design/content/posts/2018-09-10/index.md

 ![Usability Results](./images/usability-changes.jpg)

 Our first change was to make this screen default to sort by date.
-A sort button with a drop down was allows users to click on this button if they want to sort, then prompting users about what way they would want to sort.
-The reasoning for this decision is that that users looking to sort will want to do so.
+A sort button with a drop-down allows users to click on this button if they want to sort, then prompting users about what way they would want to sort.
+The reasoning for this decision is that users looking to sort will want to do so.
 From testing our third task again, our users were able to finish the task.

 # Visual language suggestions
- ![Visual Suggestions to ](./images/visual-suggestions.jpg) Visual language references were taken from Material Design and Pokémon Go due to common users spending a more time on those products that StArt.
+ ![Visual Suggestions to ](./images/visual-suggestions.jpg) Visual language references were taken from Material Design and Pokémon Go due to common users spending more time on those products that StArt.

 # Final product
 From both iterations, there was a decision to be more expressive as the app must resonate with people who are fans of art.
-A challenge of doing so is trying to be more expressive in the interface while following common design paterrns elsewhere.
+A challenge of doing so is trying to be more expressive in the interface while following common design patterns elsewhere.

 ![Final Product](./images/final.jpg)